0xcert/framework/docs/api/core.md

 **Public Evidence:**

-Public evidence is a notarized metadata object which proofs data validity of the public metadata.
+Public Evidence is a notarized metadata object which proofs data validity of the Public Metadata.

 ```json
 {